• Skip to main content

 15 Reasons Why Elephants Are Important?

-Elephants are one of the most intelligent creatures which share plant with us.
-They are very sensitive animal; most particularly emotional.
+Elephants are one of the most intelligent creatures which share plants with us.
+They are very sensitive animals; most particularly emotional.
 They have many skills and qualities that wonder humans.
-Elephants contribute a lot to the health of environment in many ways.
+Elephants contribute a lot to the health of the environment in many ways.

 But they are vanishing from the face of Earth.